PEO, PO & PSO

 PO12: Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-PROGRAM SPECIFIC OBJECTIVES(PSO)
+PROGRAM SPECIFIC OUTCOMES (PSO)

 A graduate of the Electronics and Communication Engineering Program will demonstrate: